Updated August 17, 2021

-Do you actually know what’s in your disinfecting wipes that gives them their disinfecting quality?
+Do you know what's actually in your disinfecting wipes that gives them their disinfecting quality?

 All EPA registered disinfectants are required to clearly display what their active ingredients are on their packaging.
 Despite there being hundreds of different brands of disinfecting wipes on the market, there’s only a handful of active ingredients approved by the EPA, and most brands use the same exact legacy active ingredients.
 Because of this, most disinfecting wipes on the market are nearly identical to each other aside from their packaging.